anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-flask-forms.md

         return str(getRowByTitle(request.args['rowchoice']))
     ```

-## Applying to your project
+## Extra
-You're now all set to implement a fancy way to navigate from the homepage to the data page for your [individual front-end deliverable](project-3-ind).
+You're now all set to implement a fancy way to navigate from the homepage to the data page for your [individual front-end deliverable](project-4-ind).

 If you want, see if you can get a [autocomplete search box](https://www.geeksforgeeks.org/autocomplete-input-suggestion-using-python-and-flask/) working.
 *Hint: text input always goes through POST, so make sure to have your Flask method set up for POST.
 You'll also need to add the `form` tags and `submit` button and add a `name` argument to the `input` tag.*